DVerweij/PokeDeck/doc/README.md

 Welcome to the GitHub page of my app, PokeDeck.
 This app allows users to look for their favourite Pokémon cards in a huge database provided by pokemontcg.io.
 These cards can then be looked at and added to your personal virtual deck given that you sign up for this great app.
 Users are allowed to make entire 60-card pokémon decks without having to own a single card and the app gives users the option to generate random hands and users can then evaluate these hands, giving the decks an overall score if this process is repeated.
 To keep track of users, Firebase is used to handle the authentication.

+###Firebase

+Firebase is a resource that allows app creators to set up authentication and realtime databases for their apps.
+In this app, both the Authentication and the Realtime Database are used.
+The database saves the Deck object based on the User ID of the user logged in.
+CardActivity and DeckActivity read and write the deck from this database.

 ###Card